espocrm/documentation/docs/extensions/voip-integration/twilio-integration-setup.md

 ## How to configure SIP Domains

-1. Configure a SIP domain in Twillio:
+1. Configure a SIP domain in Twilio:

     1. Login to your Twilio account.
     2. Go to Twilio SIP Domains by clicking in the menu on the left side and select “Programmable Voice” option or just click the link: https://www.twilio.com/console/voice/sip/endpoints.